top of page

 • Material Waste Rates: Spot inefficiencies and over-ordering.

-2025 Update: Many successful roofing companies are also tracking customer acquisition cost (CAC) and lifetime customer value (LCV) to evaluate marketing ROI and maintenance program opportunities better.
+Many successful roofing companies are also tracking customer acquisition cost (CAC) and lifetime customer value (LCV) to evaluate marketing ROI and maintenance program opportunities better.

 Step 3: Collect and Analyze Data